triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

 ## C++ Standard

-It's noteworthy that we've altered the SYCL runtime to be compiled using C++20, most of the current features are C++11 compatible outside of the components in the Xilinx vendor related directories for the moment.
+It's noteworthy that we've altered the SYCL runtime to be compiled using C++20, so we advise compiling your source code with C++20 (`-std=c++2a`).
+Although, most of the runtimes current features are C++11 compatible outside of the components in the Xilinx vendor related directories.
 However, this is likely to change as we're interested in altering the runtime with newer C++ features.

-There is an issue at the moment that you can only compile source code with C++11 to C++17 for the time being even though the runtime is compiled using C++20.
-We believe it's a side effect of the runtime libraries C++ standard wrapper stubs needing updated for C++20.

 ## Compiling a SYCL program